epam/eco-schema-catalog/ui/README.md

 You can run Eco Schema Catalog UI using these three methods:

-* From source.
+* From source
-* From source in development mode.
+* From source in development mode
-* With Docker.
+* With Docker

 ### Running from source

 To run Eco Schema Catalog UI from source:

 1. Modify .env file before building with your own values.
-2. Install all dependencies `npm install`.
+2. Install all dependencies: <br /> `npm install`
-3. Run build of production version `npm run build`.
+3. Run build of production version: <br /> `npm run build`
-4. Start serving built files with `npm run start`.
+4. Start serving built files with: <br /> `npm run start`

 ### Running in development mode

 To run Eco Schema Catalog UI from source in development mode:

 1. Modify .env file before building with your own values.
-2. Install all dependencies `npm install`.
+2. Install all dependencies: <br /> `npm install`
-3. Run build of development version `npm run build:dev` or in watching mode `npm run build:watch`.
+3. Run build of development version: <br />  `npm run build:dev` <br />  or in watching mode: <br /> `npm run build:watch`.
-4. Run new console instance and start serving built files with `npm run start:dev`.
+4. Run new console instance and start serving built files with: <br /> `npm run start:dev`

 ### Running with docker

 To run Eco Schema Catalog UI with Docker:

 1. Modify .env file before building with your own values.
-2. Build docker image `docker build -t epam/schema-catalog-ui:latest .`
+2. Build docker image: <br /> `docker build -t epam/schema-catalog-ui:latest .`
-3. Run the created docker image `docker run  --name schema-catalog-ui --rm -p 8282:8282 epam/schema-catalog-ui:latest`
+3. Run the created docker image: <br /> `docker run  --name schema-catalog-ui --rm -p 8282:8282 epam/schema-catalog-ui:latest`

 ## Configuration